aammd/MS_computational_ecology_opinion/compecol.md

 simulations and data to refine the original problem or suggest new knowledge.
 Computational approaches are commonplace in most areas of biology, to the point where one would almost be confident that they represent a viable career path [@Bou11].
-Data usually collected in ecological studies have high variability, and are time-consuming, costly, and demanding to collect.
+Collecting ecological data is a time-consuming, costly, and demanding project; in addition, the variability of these data is high (both in terms of variance and in terms of quantity and completeness.
 In parallel, many problems lack appropriate formal mathematical formulations, which we need in order to construct strong, testable hypotheses.
 For these reasons, computational approaches hold great possibilities, notably to further ecological synthesis and assist decision-making [@PetPet12].